 What it is:

-Yellow fever is a viral disease caused by the bite of one species of mosquito.
-Yellow fever typically occurs in sub – Saharan Africa and tropical South America where epidemic can occur.
+Yellow Fever Shot is a viral disease caused by the bite of one species of mosquito.
+Yellow fever shots typically occurs in sub – Saharan Africa and tropical South America where epidemic can occur.
 Symptoms of illness range from “flu-like” symptoms to severe fevers with the discharge of blood.
 Yellow fever can be fatal.

 How you get it:

 Certain areas of the world are considered yellow fever endemic areas because yellow fever is so widespread that there is a very high risk of travelers coming in contact with infected mosquitoes.
 In these areas, the highest risk of infection occurs during the rainy and early dry seasons.

 How to protect yourself:

 Protection from yellow fever is two-fold:

 1. Getting the yellow fever vaccine before you travel out NYC, New York